Nathanpmyoung/nathanpmyoung.github.io/pages/Commitment.md

+- Theory (unendrorsed)
-- If your relationship isn't where you want it, seek for more reputational capital
+	- If your relationship isn't where you want it, seek for more reputational capital -